food storage

 A 262

-We showed this last year, but it bear repeating.
+We showed this last year, but it bears repeating.
 It’s always fun to get spooked around Halloween time—especially when it’s with something sweet!
-The idea of this easy neighborhood game is to leave a treat on the porch of a friend–along with this SPOOKED sign for their door.
+The idea of this easy neighborhood game is to leave a treat on the porch of a friend–along with sign–like this– for their door.
 Try to be sneaky about it–don’t get caught.
 It used to be fun to keep your identity a secret, but these days you just can’t feed your family anything unless you know where it came from.
 So be sure to sign the ghost picture–tape it lightly to their door and run.
 Then, they take a treat to another friend or neighbor–if they’d like to and so on.
 This can keep the fun going until Halloween night.

 Note: I always send along 5 or 6 copies of the Ghost door sign– to save them the trouble of having to copy more for their neighbors.
 Be sure to click on the word “spooked” to print the ghost sign.